 VI.F.4.
-Clinical and Educational Work Hour Exceptions VI.F.4.a) In rare circumstances, after handing off all other responsibilities, a post-doctoral fellow, on their own initiative, may elect to remain or return to the clinical site in the following circumstances: VI.F.4.a).(1) to continue to help provide care to a single severely ill or unstable patient; (Detail) VI.F.4.a).(2) humanistic attention to the needs of a patient or family; or, $^{(Detail)}$ VI.F.4.a).(3) to attend unique educational events.
-(Detail) VI.F.4.b) These additional hours of care or education will be counted toward the 80-hour weekly limit.
+Clinical and Educational Work Hour Exceptions VI.F.4.a) In rare circumstances, after handing off all other responsibilities, a post-doctoral fellow, on their own initiative, may elect to remain or return to the clinical site in the following circumstances: to continue to help provide care to a single severely ill or unstable patient; to give humanistic attention to the needs of a patient or patient's family; or to attend unique educational events.
+(Detail) VI.F.4.a).(1) to continue to help provide care to a single severely ill or unstable patient; (Detail) VI.F.4.a).(2) humanistic attention to the needs of a patient or family; or, (Detail) VI.F.4.a).(3) to attend unique educational events.
+(Detail) VI.F.4.b) These additional hours of care or education will must be counted toward the 80-hour weekly limit.
 (Detail)

 Background and Intent: This requirement is intended to provide post-doctoral fellows with some control over their schedules by providing the flexibility to voluntarily remain beyond the scheduled responsibilities under the circumstances described above.
 It is important to note that a post-doctoral fellow may remain to attend a conference, or return for a conference later in the day, only if the decision is made voluntarily.
 Post-doctoral fellows must not be required to stay.
-Programs allowing post-doctoral fellows to remain or return beyond the scheduled work and clinical education period must ensure that the decision to remain is initiated by the post-doctoral fellow and that postdoctoral fellows are not coerced.
+Programs allowing post-doctoral fellows to remain or return beyond the scheduled work and clinical education period must ensure that the decision to remain is initiated by the post-doctoral fellow and that post-doctoral fellows are not coerced.
 This additional time must be counted toward the 80-hour maximum weekly limit.

-VI.F.4.c) A Review Committee may grant rotation-specific exceptions for up to 10 percent or a maximum of 88 clinical and educational work hours to individual programs based on a sound educational rationale.

-VI.F.4.c).(1) In preparing a request for an exception, the program director must follow the clinical and educational work hour exception policy from the ACGME Manual of

-Policies and Procedures.
+· A Review Committee may grant rotation-specific exceptions for up to 10 percent or a maximum of 88 clinical and educational work hours to individual programs based on a sound educational rationale.
+VI.F.4.c).(1) In preparing a request for an exception, the program director must follow the clinical and educational work hour exception policy from the ACGME Manual of Policies and Procedures.
+(Core)(Detail) VI.F.4.c).(2) Prior to submitting the request to the Review Committee, the program director must obtain approval from the Sponsoring Institution's GMEC and DIO.
 (Core)

-VI.F.4.c).(2) Prior to submitting the request to the Review

-Committee, the program director must obtain approval from the Sponsoring Institution's GMEC and DIO.
-(Core)

-Background and Intent: The provision for exceptions for up to 88 hours per week has been modified to specify that exceptions may be granted for specific rotations if the program can justify the increase based on criteria specified by the Review Committee.
+Background and Intent: The provision for exceptions for up to 88 hours per week has been modified to specify that eExceptions may be granted for specific rotations if the program can justify the increase based on criteria specified by the Review Committee.
 As in the past, Review Committees may opt not to permit exceptions.
 The underlying philosophy for this requirement is that while it is expected that all post-doctoral fellows should be able to train within an 80-hour work week, it is recognized that some programs may include rotations with alternate structures based on the nature of the specialty.
 DIO/GMEC approval is required before the request will be considered by the Review Committee.

 VI.F.5.
-Moonlighting

-VI.F.5.a) Moonlighting must not interfere with the ability of the postdoctoral fellow to achieve the goals and objectives of the educational program, and must not interfere with the post-doctoral fellow's fitness for work nor compromise patient safety.
-(Core)

-VI.F.5.b) Time spent by post-doctoral fellows in internal and external moonlighting (as defined in the ACGME Glossary of Terms) must be counted toward the 80-hour maximum weekly limit.
+Moonlighting VI.F.5.a) Moonlighting must not interfere with the ability of the post-doctoral fellow to achieve the goals and objectives of the educational program, and must not interfere with the post-doctoral fellow's fitness for work nor compromise patient safety.
+(Core) VI.F.5.b) Time spent by post-doctoral fellows in internal and external moonlighting (as defined in the ACGME Glossary of Terms) must be counted toward the 80-hour maximum weekly limit.
+(Core) VI.F.5.c) PGY-1 post-doctoral fellows are not permitted to moonlight.

-(Core)

-VI.F.5.c) PGY-1 post-doctoral fellows are not permitted to moonlight.